todogroup/ospology/ospo-book/README.md

 If you would like to start making your first contributions, we recommend [subscribing to the mailing list and introducing yourself to the group](https://lists.todogroup.org/g/ospo-book-project).
 The introduction can include a brief bio, your location, and how you would like to contribute to the project.

+Content Contributors can help on multiple chapters or focus on one only.
+All these contributions are equally important and help foster a thriving community.
+The titles of each chapter are a rough draft to get started.
+The community refines and improves them through the OSPO Book Mailing list discussions, PR reviews and contributor's calls conversations.

 ## 💬 Communication Channels